Skip to section

 For example, trades of Australian shares are based on monthly trading volume, while trades of US, Canadian and Mexican stocks are based on brokerage fees per stock.

 Remember that IB runs proprietary platforms only.
-You won’t find MT4 and MT5.
+Algorithmic day traders who are used to MT4 and MT5 will be disappointed.

 Overall.

-Interactive Brokers is the most comprehensive trading platform in Australia.
+Interactive Brokers is Australia’s most comprehensive – trading platform.

-Apart from trading shares, you get access to hundreds of options, futures, forex, cryptocurrencies, bonds, and funds in 150 markets.
+In addition to trading shares, you can access hundreds of options, futures, forex, cryptocurrencies, bonds, and funds in 150 markets.

-In addition, you get four trading platforms, two pricing tiers, access to margin loans and a bottomless inventory of research tools.
+Oh, and you can leverage margin loans and a bottomless inventory of research tools.

-Some may never take full advantage of the platform’s features (and may even find them to be a distraction), while others will feel right at home.
+Some may never take full advantage of the platform’s features (and may even find them distracting), while others will feel right at home.

 Important!

-Interactive Brokers’ fee structure is quite complex, but can be summarised as follows: the fees are low to begin with, and the more you trade, the lower they become.
+The fee structure of Interactive Brokers is complex but can be summarised as follows: the fees are low initially, and the more you trade, the lower they become.

 ✔ Huge range of assets